Home » Garden » Hydrangea Care Basics for the Beginner

 • Everblooming or Endless Summer Hydrangeas which blooms on both old and new wood

 Everblooming and Macrophylla Hydrangeas that bloom on old wood should be pruned when flowers start to fade.
+If cut back between fall and early spring, they won’t flower because the buds were trimmed off.

+Hydrangeas that bloom on new growth should be cut back in late winter or early spring.
 I cut my Hydrangea Paniculata back hard the first seasonable day in early spring and it blooms beautifully every fall.

 Thus, timing is critical!

-And if you are not sure what variety you have, reach out to your local cooperative extension or master gardener program and ask them to ID the plant for you.
+If you are not sure what variety you have, reach out to your local cooperative extension or master gardener program and ask them to ID the plant for you.
+The local cooperative extension and master gardeners are a great resource for home gardeners, so don’t be shy about reaching out.

 close up of phlox and limelight hydrangea flowers